Portfolio manager’s Letter July 2007

 Monday June 18th in another “Journal” article Steven Rattner had this to say:

-“The subprime mortgage world has been reduced to rubble with no lasting impact on another, larger, credit market dancing on an equally fragile precipice: high-yield corporate debt.
+“The subprime mortgage world has been reduced to rubble with no lasting impact on another, larger, credit market dancing on an equally fragile precipice: high-yield corporate debt from the leveraged buyouts.
 In this fast-growing arena of loans to business – these days, mostly, private equity deals – lending proceeds as if the subprime debacle were some minor skirmish in a little known, far away land.

 How curious that so many in the financial community should remain blissfully oblivious to live grenades scattered around the high-yield playing field.
 Amid all the asset bubbles that we’ve seen in recent years – emerging markets in 1997, Internet and telecoms stocks in 2000, perhaps emerging markets or commercial real estate again today – the current inflated pricing of high-yield loans will eventually earn quite an imposing tombstone in the graveyard of other great past manias.”